PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   The function will be invoked in a per-thread Lua state, without access to the global Lua state.

-  :param string function: the name of a Lua function
+  :param string function: a Lua string returning a Lua function

 .. function:: LuaFFIRule(function)